SvenHockers/Jelva-SDK/README.md

 > **Note:** The deploy-strategy command is a stub and may require changes to match the backend API.

 ## Usage

+You can use the SDK as a Python library or as a CLI tool.

 ### Importing the Client
 ```python